-Like many other theological institutions, Louisville Seminary requires criminal history checks for all degree students.
+Like many other theological institutions, Louisville Seminary requires criminal history checks for all degree and non-degree students and auditors.
 This policy has been adopted to ensure the safety and well-being both of our Seminary community and of the churches, agencies, and other institutions that our students serve.